 In August 2011, the General Services Administration (GSA) launched the National Deep Energy Retrofit Program to demonstrate deep energy savings delivered through energy savings performance contracts (ESPCs).
 Aggressive program objectives include:

 - Move federal facilities towards net zero energy consumption

 - Implement cost-effective retrofits with payback periods of 25 years or less

 - Complete associated construction work without major tenant disruption

 - Use innovative technologies

 - Use comprehensive and integrated whole building approaches to determine ECMs

-RMI partnered with the GSA, the Department of Energy (DOE) and The Federal Energy Management Program (FEMP) to bring together all 16 pre-qualified energy service companies (ESCO) to brainstorm the barriers and solutions to achieving innovative, broadly applicable deep retrofits and strive towards bringing federal buildings to net zero energy.
-RMI hosted two charrettes with that objective, the first in Boulder in October 2011 and the second in Washington, DC in March 2013.
+RMI partnered with the GSA, the Department of Energy (DOE) and The Federal Energy Management Program (FEMP) to bring together federal agencies and the pre-qualified energy service companies (ESCOs) to brainstorm the barriers and solutions to achieving innovative, broadly applicable deep retrofits and strive toward bringing federal buildings to net zero energy.
+Since 2011, RMI and the GSA have hosted four charettes, with the most recent event in Washington, DC in June 2015.